Fraud Triangle in Business

 - Rationalization

-And made a triangle that explains that these are the temptations that justify for the embezzlers to conduct fraud in their capacity.
+They made a triangle explaining that these temptations justify the embezzlers to conduct fraud in their capacity.

 Pressure